sjelms/bibtex-to-markdown/markdown_entries/Acemoglu2019-rl.md

 journal: The journal of economic perspectives - a journal of the American Economic Association
 tags:
   - Journal
-  - 3.0_Upgrade-OCT-2023
+  - 3-Upgrade-OCT-2023
-  - BibTex-to-MD-GIT
+  - BibTex-to-MD-Git
-  - +Notion
+  - Notion
-  - +Readwise
+  - Readwise
   - Automation
   - Labor
   - Robots
   - Economics
-  - Technological change
-  - Construction 4.0
+  - Technological-change
 ---

 ## Bibliography